Self-Employed Business Income

 You can reduce your tax bill by claiming for any business expenses that HMRC allows.

-We'll try to identify which transactions are income, but if any deposits to your account are actually from your own funds, you should change the category to "Paying In" so that we don't count the amount towards your taxable income.
+We'll try to identify which transactions are income, but if any deposits to your connected account are actually from your own funds, you should change the category to "Paying In" so that we don't count the amount towards your taxable income.

 Any other income that you want to record separately from your "core" business income.